Magento Community Edition (CE) 1.9 and Magento Enterprise Edition (EE) 1.14 Responsive Web Design Developer's Guide

 To constrain the size of your main product photo, open app/design/frontend/rwd/default/template/catalog/product/view/media.phtml and modify this line:

-<?php echo $this->helper('catalog/image')->init($_product, 'image') ?>
+<?php echo $this->helper('catalog/image')->init($_product, 'image') ?>to something like:

 src="<?php echo $this->helper('catalog/image')->init($_product, 'image')->constrainOnly(true)->resize(1800); ?>"